Parallax: Optical sights

-Some firearm scopes are equipped with a parallax compensation mechanism, which consists of a movable optical element that enables the optical system to shift the focus of the target image at varying distances into the same optical plane of the reticle (or vice versa).
-Many low-tier telescopic sights may have no parallax compensation because in practice they can still perform very acceptably without eliminating parallax shift.
-In this case, the scope is often set fixed at a designated parallax-free distance that best suits their intended usage.
-Typical standard factory parallax-free distances for hunting scopes are 100 yd (or 90 m) to make them suited for hunting shots that rarely exceed 300 yd/m.
-Some competition and military-style scopes without parallax compensation may be adjusted to be parallax free at ranges up to 300 yd/m to make them better suited for aiming at longer ranges.
-Scopes for guns with shorter practical ranges, such as airguns, rimfire rifles, shotguns, and muzzleloaders, will have parallax settings for shorter distances, commonly 50 m for rimfire scopes and 100 m for shotguns and muzzleloaders.
-Airgun scopes are very often found with adjustable parallax, usually in the form of an adjustable objective (or "AO" for short) design, and may adjust down to as near as 3 m.
+To mitigate parallax shift, some telescopic sights are equipped with a parallax compensation mechanism, which consists of a movable optical element that moves the focus of the target image (at varying distances) into the same optical plane of the reticle or vice versa.
+Low-tier firearm scopes may have no parallax compensation because the practical demand for accuracy are not high, so their optical performances are acceptable without needing to eliminate parallax shift.
+In this case, the scope's optical specification is set up for a designated parallax-free distance that best suits their intended usage.
+Typical parallax-free distances for standard hunting scopes are 100 yd as most game hunting shots rarely exceed 200 yd and woodland stalking shots may be as close as 60 yd; while some scopes designed for field shooting or alpine/prairie hunting, where the targets are often located much farther away, may be adjusted to be parallax-free at ranges up to 300 yd to make them better suited for longer ranges.
+On the other hand, competition- and tactical-oriented scopes (e.g. for military/paramilitary snipers and designated marksmen), which demand higher precision, typically have parallax compensation regardless of common target ranges.
+Scopes for guns with shorter practical ranges, such as air rifles, rimfire rifles, handguns and muzzleloaders, will also have parallax compensation down to within 50 m, as the parallax is much more prominent at shorter distances.
+Airgun scopes, which are commonly used in varmint hunting of urban wildlife such as rodents and birds, are almost always found with parallax compensation, usually in the form of an adjustable objective (or "AO" for short) design, and may adjust down to as near as 3 m.

 A non-magnifying reflector or "reflex" sight eliminates parallax for distant objects by using a collimating optic to image the reticle at infinity.
 For objects that are not infinitely far away, eye movement perpendicular to the device will cause parallax movement between the target and the reticle image that is proportional to how far the viewer's eye is off center in the cylindrical column of light created by the collimating optics.
 Firearm sights, such as some red dot sights, try to correct for this by not imaging the reticle at infinity, but instead at a designated target distance.